Back to all posts

 Before you can apply any fix, you need to get the pipe ready.
 Proper preparation is the difference between a repair that lasts for years and one that starts dripping again in a week.
 Taking the time to do these prep steps correctly will save you a lot of frustration and ensure your repair materials can create a strong, watertight seal.
 Think of it as creating the perfect canvas for your repair.
 We’ll walk through turning off the water, cleaning the pipe, and getting the surface ready for its fix.

-Turn Off the Water and Drain the Pipe
+Step 1: Shut Off the Water and Drain the Pipe

 First things first, you must turn off the water supply before starting any pipe repair.
 This is a critical step to prevent turning a small leak into a major flood.
 Find your home’s main water shut-off valve, which is often in the basement or a utility closet, and turn it clockwise until it’s fully closed.
 Once the main supply is off, open a faucet at the lowest level of your house, like a basement sink, to drain any remaining water from the system.
 You’ll also want to open the faucet closest to your leaky pipe to relieve pressure.
 This ensures the pipe you’re working on is empty and dry, making the repair process much cleaner and safer.

-Clean and Inspect the Leaky Joint
+Get a Closer Look: Clean and Inspect the Joint

 With the water off, it’s time to get a good look at the problem area.
 Your goal is to make sure the area is free of dirt, rust, and any old sealant.
 Use a wire brush or some medium-grit sandpaper to scrub the copper pipe around the leak until it’s shiny and clean.
 Then, wipe it down with a dry cloth to remove any dust or moisture.
 A clean, dry surface is essential for any repair material to bond correctly.
 While you’re cleaning, inspect the joint closely.
 Are you dealing with a pinhole leak or a crack along the solder line?
 Sometimes, leaks happen because of weak “cold joints” from the original installation.
 Understanding the exact source will help you choose the best repair method.

-Prep the Surface for a Strong Seal
+Creating a Clean Surface for a Perfect Seal

 The final prep step is to create a perfectly smooth surface for your chosen repair.
 If you’re using a push-fit or compression fitting, you need to clean and smooth the ends of your pipes for the best results.
 Any burrs or rough spots can damage the fitting’s internal seal and cause a new leak.
 Use a deburring tool or fine-grit sandpaper to smooth out any sharp edges.
 If you’re using a product like epoxy putty, which fills the damage and bonds the metal together, a slightly roughed-up surface can help it adhere better.
 No matter the fix, the pipe must be completely dry before you apply anything.
 If the leak looks severe, it might be time to call for professional emergency plumbing help.